chunter3311/congestion/README.md

 ### Frontend Technologies Used:
 #### React
 At its core, Congestion is a React application.
-It utilizes React components for puzzle pieces.
+React components were a natural choice for rendering each puzzle piece, as they allowed changes to their position without a need for reloading the page.

 #### Redux
 [Redux](https://redux.js.org/) and the [react-redux](https://react-redux.js.org/) library were used to manage application state and make fetch requests to the server for data.